-Table 7.6-1 New York City Local Law and Ordinance Waiver Requests Chapter Description Statutory Basis Justification for Waiver Request Containers and construction material § 24-229 The handling or transportation of any container or construction material on any public right-of- way in such a manner as to create an unreasonable noise is prohibited.
+Госа Table 7.6-1 New York City Local Law and Ordinance Waiver Requests 5-1 City e Waiver Requests Chapter Description Statutory Basis Justification for Waiver Request Containers and construction material § 24-229 The handling or transportation of any container or construction material on any public right-of- way in such a manner as to create an unreasonable noise is prohibited.
 Existing technology and factors of cost and economics Waivers requested during Project construction with regard to noise level limits.
+Construction activities will result in transient and temporary increases in ambient noise equipment will generate noise levels that will likely exceed this noise law.
+CHPEI and its contractors will employ mitigrative measures such as employing proper engine exhaust mufflers, substituting back-up strobes for audible beepers in more sensitive residential areas and intiting onsite equipment idling times (and will address stress methods in the Project EM8CP).
+Notwithstanding such mitigration, it is not possible to ensure that construction activities can be carried out in a manner that will advays comply with the parameters set forth within this particular noise law, because those parameters are inherently subjective in nature.
+Rather than employ objective stream attroation comparison of actual noise levels measured in the field of tixed numerical maximums stated within its text, the noise levels measured in the field of tixed numerical maximus stated within its text, the noise levels measured in the field of the subjective term "unreasonable", leaving the determination of whether a violation has occurred to the subjective term "unreasonable noise will vary from person to person, depending upon the precise activity occurring at the Project site, and OCHPEI caannot and be clock during construction in order to give his/her instant opinion as to whether the noise law is being violated.
+Even if that opinion determined there was no violation, third parties could attempt to appeal the code enforcement officer's determination to local officials, whose own opinions or compliance could differ.
+Consequently, CHPEI onside personnel will have no predictable, reliable and objective way to determine whether they are complying with the noise law at all times during the construction such as such subsequent segments in other localities that are dependent upon the rescue during the construction such subsequent segments in other localities that are depend Noise Control Chap.
+2, Subchaps.
+3-6 The code contains extensive regulations on activities which may cause "unreasonable noise", including: Each person, corporation or other business entity performing construction work in the city shall adopt and implement a noise mitigation plan for each construction site in accordance with Existing technology and factors of cost and economics Waivers requested during Project construction with regard to noise level limits.
 Construction activities will result in transient and temporary increases in ambient noise levels along the linear Project route.
 For example, normal operation of heavy construction equipment will generate noise levels that will likely exceed this noise law.
 CHPEI and its contractors will employ mitigative measures such as employing proper engine exhaust mufflers, substituting back-up strobes for audible beepers in more sensitive residential areas and limiting onsite equipment idling times (and will address these methods in the Project EM&CP).
-Notwithstanding such mitigation, it is not possible to ensure that construction activities can be carried out in a manner that will always comply with the parameters set forth within this particular noise law, because those parameters are inherently subjective in nature.
-Rather than employ objective standards that would allow comparison of actual noise law employs the subjective term "unreasonable", leaving the determination of whether a violation has occurred to the subjective opinions of local officials charged with enforcing the code.
-Opinions of what constitutes unreasonable noise will vary from person to person, depending upon the precise activity occurring at the Project site, and CHPEI cannot and does not expect the local code enforcement officer to be present at the site around the clock during construction in order to give his/her instant opinion as to whether the noise law is being violated.
-Even if that opinion determined there was no violation, third parties could attempt to appeal the code and procement officer's determination to local officials, whose own opinions on compliance could differ.
-Consequently, CHPEI's onsite personnel will have no predictable, reliable and objective way to determine whether they are complying with the noise law at all times during the construction such as this Project, because a stoppage at one segment of the route due to noise issues will delay subse Noise Control Chap.
-2, Subchaps.
-3-6 The code contains extensive regulations on activities which may cause "unreasonable noise", including: • Each person, corporation or other Existing technology and factors of cost and economics Waivers requested during Project construction with regard to noise level limits.
-Construction activities will result in transient and temporary increases in ambient noise levels along the linear Project route.
-For example, normal operation of heavy construction equipment will generate noise levels that will likely exceed this noise law.
-CHPEI and its
+Champlain Hudson Power Express, Inc. Champlain Hudson Power Express Proj Champlain Hudson Power Express, Inc. Champlain Hudson Power Express Project 443 Exhibit 7: Local Ordinance Review Article VII Application